dhruv1972/Assignment-Cumulative/README.md

 * **Show Teacher Details:** Displays detailed information for a specific teacher, including their ID, employee number, full name, hire date, and salary.
 * **Add Teacher:** Adds a new teacher to the database via a POST request.
 Supports both traditional form submission and AJAX.
 * **Delete Teacher:** Deletes an existing teacher from the database based on their ID via a POST request (now supports AJAX).
+* **Update Teacher:** Allows users to modify the information of an existing teacher via a POST request.
+Supports traditional form submission and AJAX.

 ## Technologies Used